Buy more food essentials ready to freeze and store.

 (Scroll down for the day in detail)

-If time is pressing or there are youngsters in your life in need of entertaining, then one of these bite-size offerings could work…
+If there are youngsters in your life in need of entertaining, then these bite-size offerings could work…

 “Merry Madagascar” (2009), with the voice talents of Ben Stiller, Chris Rock and David Schwimmer & “Ice Age: A Mammoth Christmas” (2011), with the voice talents of Ray Romano, Denis Leary and John Leguizamo.
 Two of animation’s most successful series, offered to you in smaller form for Christmas.
 We’re not talking a few hours of viewing time here, more like 45 minutes for both.
 (Movie Magic: Scrat, the true star of Ice Age, in all his glorious, nutty failure.)